electricimp/imp-central-impt/DevelopmentGuide.md

 IMPT COMMAND SUCCEEDS
 ```

-3. Unassign your pre-factory fixture device in order to reuse it in your other projects.
+3. Unassign your pre-factory fixture device in order to reuse it in your other Projects.

 ```
 > impt dg unassign